AlexanderSouthan/little_helpers/README.md

 * boxcar_convolution: Calculate the convolution of a boxcar function with another function.
 * piecewise_polynomial: Calculate the y values of a piecewise polynomial.

+## num_derive.py
+A simple method to calculate the derivative of discrete data.

 ## statsmodel_wrapper.py
 A universal sklearn-style wrapper for statsmodels regressors.